aar0nTw/tmux-itunes/README.md

 # Tmux iTunes

-Tmux plugin that display current track name from iTunes on your status bar.
+Tmux plugin that display current track name on your status bar.

+Both iTunes and macOS Catalina's Music app are supported.

 ### Screenshot